From the Queen Mother to Everyday Canadians, Honouring the Fortitude of Women in Wartime

 Women working on Second World War aircraft assembly.
+By doing war work on the civilian front, women freed men to join the Armed Forces.
 Photo: George Marks/Getty Images

 To Hitler, she was the most dangerous woman in Europe.